Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-react-native/index.md

 #### Destination Type Plugin

-Here's an example of a plugin that sends each event that is instrumented to a target server URL using your preferred HTTP client.
+Here's an example of a plugin that sends each instrumented event to a target server URL using your preferred HTTP client.

 ```ts
 import { init, add } from '@amplitude/analytics-node';